12 sustainable alternatives to traditional concrete

 As highlighted with the recent publicity around reinforced autoclaved aerated concrete (RAAC), one of the biggest risks with concrete is the risks of cracks, most often caused by stress or shrinkage.
 Various factors, from the aggregates used to the amount of water added during the mixing process, can contribute to how cracked it becomes.

 Self-healing concrete is a phenomenon where concrete repairs cracks through the use of bacterial reactions.
-This alternative is made by adding materials containing adhesive liquids into the mix and can help double its lifespan.
+This smart material is made by adding materials containing adhesive liquids into the mix and can help double its lifespan.

 12. Bamboo